phsfr/UD_Persian-PerDT/README.md

 # Summary
 Universal Persian Dependency Treebank (UPerDT) is the result of automatic coversion of Persian Dependency Treebank (PerDT) with extensive manual corrections.
 Please refer to the follwoing work, if you use this data:
-*  Rasooli, Mohammad Sadegh, Safari, Pegah, Amirsaeid Moloodi, and Alireza Nourian.
+*  Mohammad Sadegh Rasooli, Pegah Safari, Amirsaeid Moloodi, and Alireza Nourian.
 "The Persian Dependency Treebank Made Universal".
 2020 (to appear).

 # Introduction